-A VMware ESX® Server is an example of a physical component.
+A VMware ESX[®] Server is an example of a physical component.

-To have VMware Monitoring in Foglight[®] Evolve Cloud monitor a virtual infrastructure, the virtual infrastructure must consist of at least one vCenter Server that is used to manage the virtual infrastructure and at least one ESX Server that is used to run virtual machines.
+To have Foglight[®] for VMware monitor a virtual infrastructure, the virtual infrastructure must consist of at least one vCenter Server that is used to manage the virtual infrastructure and at least one ESX Server that is used to run virtual machines.

-NOTE: Each ESX Server that is used to run virtual machines must have its own managing vCenter Agent installed on it.
+i NOTE: Each ESX Server that is used to run virtual machines must have its own managing vCenter Agent installed on it.